Is it a family friendly festival?

 Is there danger of bears?

 This is a wilderness festival site and bears are part of the ecosystem.
 Dangers of an aggressive encounter are very low.
 The danger is higher for the bears, who have needed to be shot in the past.
-Help protect the bears and yourself by keeping all food items in your car and being conscious of your impact on the ecosystem: If you pack it in, pack it out and be bear aware.
+This was their home before it was our festival site, so help protect the bears and yourself by keeping all food items in your car and being conscious of your impact on the ecosystem: If you pack it in, pack it out and be bear aware.
 For more tips, please see our Camping Guide.
-(2014) The only cougars we’ve had on the site are of the 2-legged variety.
-It’s questionable which are more dangerous.

 Where can I buy ice / sunscreen / toothpaste / earplugs etc.?